-State Longitudinal Data System (SLDS): This request outlines Oklahoma's approach to accountability in support of OAS and college, career, and citizen readiness for all students, but it is worth stressing that work is underway to enhance the SEA's student information system.
+State Longitudinal Data System (SLDS) and Data-Driven Decision-Making: This request outlines Oklahoma's approach to accountability in support of OAS and college, and career readiness for all students, but it is worth stressing that work is underway to enhance the SEA's student information system.
 With a stronger data system linked with other education agencies, Oklahoma will be able to produce a complete picture of a student's progress from Pre-K through high school graduation and into college, training programs, and the workforce as the State implements the OAS and state assessments.